memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

                 0x0000000000000000       0x24 _build/nrf52840_xxaa/boards.c.o
 ```

+---

 Several usages of the map file are possible.
-Most of the time, you will have an address and you will want to know which function or data is being used.
-But some other times, it will be useful for debugging...
+Most of the time, you will have an address and you will want to resolve the function behind.
+It can be the Program Counter in the Hard Fault handler for example.
+Some other times you will be debugging some undefined behavior to finally find out that your program is accidentally writing into an out-of-bounds array.
+Whenever you have the ELF file, `arm-none-eabi-nm` is pretty useful for those things too, and it comes with options to sort symbols by size, [check out that article from François](https://interrupt.memfault.com/blog/best-firmware-size-tools).

+But some other times, it will be useful even before you have an executable ready...

 ## Debugging a linking error